juev/awesome-stars/README.md

 ## Python

+- [TinyCheck](https://github.com/KasperskyLab/TinyCheck) - TinyCheck allows you to easily capture network communications from a smartphone or any device which can be associated to a Wi-Fi access point in order to quickly analyze them.
+This can be used to check if any suspect or malicious communication is outgoing from a smartphone, by using heuristics or specific Indicators of Compromise (IoCs).
+In order to make it working, you need a computer with a Debian-like operating system and two Wi-Fi interfaces.
+The best choice is to use a Raspberry Pi (2+) a Wi-Fi dongle and a small touch screen.
+This tiny configuration (for less than $50) allows you to tap any Wi-Fi device, anywhere.
+- [ntfy](https://github.com/dschep/ntfy) - 🖥️📱🔔 A utility for sending notifications, on demand and when commands finish.
+- [mici](https://github.com/matt-graham/mici) - Manifold Markov chain Monte Carlo methods in Python
 - [HPI](https://github.com/karlicoss/HPI) - Human Programming Interface 🧑👽🤖
 - [typer](https://github.com/tiangolo/typer) - Typer, build great CLIs.
 Easy to code.
 Based on Python type hints.
 - [python](https://github.com/kubernetes-client/python) - Official Python client library for kubernetes